 Fax: (646) 500-7159

-Mail: FOIL Officer, NYC Commission on Human Rights, 22 Reade Street, New York, NY 10007
+You may also submit your request by mail addressed to: FOIL Officer, NYC Commission on Human Rights, 22 Reade Street, New York, NY 10007.

-Within 5 business days, we will send a written response either 1) granting the request, 2) denying the request, and/or 3) acknowledging the request and providing an approximate date when a determination will be made.
+You will receive a written response within 5 business days either 1) granting the request, 2) denying the request, and/or 3) acknowledging the request and providing an approximate date when a determination will be made.

 There is a charge of $.25/page for copying records, plus postage charges if you choose to have the document mailed.
 Payment must be made by check or money order to the New York City Commission on Human Rights before the requested records will be released.
 Records are also available for public inspection, by appointment, on weekdays between the hours of 9:30AM - 4:00PM.

-If the FOIL Officer denies your request, in whole or in part, you may appeal within 30 days by sending a letter to: Melissa S. Woods, First Deputy Commissioner/General Counsel, New York City Commission on Human Rights, 22 Reade Street, New York, NY 10007.
+If the FOIL Officer denies your request, in whole or in part, you may appeal within 30 days by emailing your appeal to: David A. Rozen, Records Access Appeal Officer, at FoilAppeals@cchr.nyc.gov.
+You may also send the appeal by mail addressed to David A. Rozen, Records Access Appeal Officer, New York City Commission on Human Rights, 22 Reade Street, New York, NY 10007.